ipfs/go-graphsync/docs/architecture.md

 ## Overview

-go-graphsync can be roughly divided into for major components.
+go-graphsync can be roughly divided into four major components.

 1. The top Level interface implemented in the root module is called by a GraphSync client to initiate a request or as incoming GraphSync related messages are received from the network.